astronomer/docs/astro/create-dag.md

 - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks
 - **Triggerer:** The Airflow component responsible for running Triggers and signaling tasks to resume when their conditions have been met.
 The triggerer is used exclusively for tasks that are run with [deferrable operators](https://docs.astronomer.io/learn/deferrable-operators)

-After your project builds successfully, the Airflow UI automatically opens in your default webserver at `https://localhost:8080/`.
+After your project builds successfully, the Airflow UI automatically opens in your default web browser at `https://localhost:8080/`.

 On the Airflow UI home page, you can see the DAGs from your `dags` directory in the Airflow UI.
 In this directory, you can find several example DAGs including `example-dag-basic` DAG, which was generated with your Astro project.
 To provide a basic demonstration of an ETL pipeline, this DAG creates an example JSON string, calculates a value based on the string, and prints the results of the calculation to the Airflow logs.